 Masks are optional when outside.
 If you need to enter the building for any reason (i.e. checking-in, using restrooms or filling a water bottle) you are required to wear a mask.

-Please dress for the weather and wear shoes that can get wet.
+Please dress for the weather and wear shoes that can get wet and muddy.
+Participants must wear shoes throughout the program.
 Please arrive and check-in 10 minutes before the start of the program.
 This program includes sanctuary admission for the remainder of the day.

 Please note our cancellation policy: In order to receive a refund, you must notify us of your cancellation at least 7 days before the program begins.
 If we cancel the program, you will receive a full refund.
 We reserve the right to change programs, schedules, and instructors, and to cancel programs due to low enrollment or unfavorable weather.